UFDuttonLab/UFDuttonLab.github.io/teaching.md

 ---
 I have experience serving as an instructor in a variety of settings for a variety of course topics.

+Instructor at University of Florida
+ - Data Collection with Open Technologies for Reproducible Research (Fall 2020)
+ - Research Skills with Arduino and R (Spring 2019)

 Short Course Instructor (designed and taught courses in the US, Kenya, Tanzania and Rwanda)
  - Design and Development of Low-Cost Sensors for Monitoring Watersheds (2013 – present)
  - Data Analysis for Sediment Fingerprinting Watersheds (2012 – present)